 Boiler Types | Maintenance

 A qualified HVAC technician must inspect the boiler.
 That they check the temperature of the flue gases.
 Using a combustion analyzer, a qualified technician can tune the boiler.
-That is done to make sure that the temperature of the flue gas settings is optimum levels.
+That is done to make sure that the temperature of the flue gas settings is at optimum levels.
 That is important so that the gases will properly vent.
 It is also important that the gases do not have too much heat in them.
 If the flue gases are too hot, then you are losing efficiency up the flue.
 If the flue gases do not have enough heat in them, then you can have condensation issues.
 Condensation issues cause corrosion.

 Boiler Types | Conclusion

 Have your boiler checked and inspected at least annually to maintain optimum efficiency.
 Electric Boiler One other type not mentioned above is the electric boiler.
 One could say that an electric water heater is an electric boiler.
 Although there are electric boilers that can heat water to steam temperatures.
 Boilers can use many types of fuels (oil, gas, coal, wood, and electric power).
 Boilers are mainly used to heat water, but they also heat other liquids.
-The main focus of Boiler Types article was to categorize the mechanical aspects and differences.
+The main focus of the Boiler Types article was to categorize the mechanical aspects and differences.

 Questions from our readers: